bookingactivities/booking-activities/readme.txt

 * Fix - Bad rounding of the WC coupon refund amounts
 * Fix - Don't change booking user_id when a WC order customer changes (at the same time as its status)
 * Fix - Show single grouped bookings when selected alone in the backend Bookings page
-* Fix - Product not listed in selectbox if it once have had variations and is now no longer variable
+* Fix - Product not listed in selectbox if it once has had variations and is now no longer variable
 * Fix - Possible JS error when loading a booking system with preselected events
 * Fix - Error when submitting WC add to cart form on event click
 * Fix - WC cart items may not be removed on expiration depending on your server timezone